xiaohan2012/xiaohan2012.github.io/_posts/2015-12-11-weekly-summary.md

 	- SMS network
 	- cooperation&coauthorship network
 	- we are not constrained to text, we want just *vectors*.
 How about image/video/audio?
-	- Some social network dataset repository to check
+	- Some social network dataset repository to check(**TODO**)
 	  - [SNAP](https://snap.stanford.edu/data/web-flickr.html)
 	  - [blog post from kdnuggets](http://www.kdnuggets.com/2014/08/interesting-social-media-datasets.html+)
 	  - [G7 - Yahoo!
 Property and Instant Messenger Data use for a Sample of Users, v.1.0 (4.3 Gb)](http://webscope.sandbox.yahoo.com/catalog.php?datatype=g): is their text content there?
 	- the TimeCrunch algorithm can be used to select the K important subgraphs
+- Consider Gianmarko's proposed paper on coping with the semantic drift problem
 - Can graph partitioning algorithm be applied here?
   - how is it evaluated?
 - Model it as K-MST problem
   - Indirect summarization as we can limit the node coverage parameter to a small integer so that a few messages are selected as the event
-- Consider Gienmarko's proposed paper on coping with the semantic drift problem
+- What is the graph structure like for each event?
 - Evaluation for the topics
 - More interpretable summarization
   - Limit the number of messages in each event to be small?